enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 related to the Web server.
 Unlike `epack`, these options *cannot* be specified in the project's `package.json` file.

-Please note that `enyo-serve` only creates development builds; for production builds, you'll need to use `epack` (specifically, `epack --no-dev-mode`).
+Please note that `enyo serve` only creates development builds; for production builds, you'll need to use `epack` (specifically, `epack --no-dev-mode`).